bluetoother/cc-bnp/README.md

 | 0x290e | condition, none(`0`), timeInterval(`1,2`), count(`3`) | uint8, uint8, uint24, uint16 |

 *************************************************
-#### 3. Characteristics
+#### 3.2.3 Characteristics

-Characteristics are defined attribute types that contain a single logical value.
+A [Characteristic](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicsHome.aspx) are defined attribute types that contain a single logical value.

 If a characteristic contains the 'flags' field, a corresponding field name will be determined by the `field condition bits`.